-- 9.1 Despite the problems associated with personal devices, at present some use is unavoidable.
-Therefore personal devices and email for Council business should only be used where there is no reasonable alternative option, and only when sufficient measures are in place to manage the risk. - 9.2 All personal devices used for Council business must be pin and passcode secured and have a facility to remotely wipe data.
-They must only be used on WiFi networks with an appropriate level of security. - 9.3 It should always be endeavoured to ensure that no personal information is sent to personal email addresses or downloaded on to personal devices.
+9.1 Despite the problems associated with personal devices, at present some use is unavoidable.
+Therefore personal devices and email for Council business should only be used where there is no reasonable alternative option, and only when sufficient measures are in place to manage the risk.
+All Town Councillors are provided with a Town Council email address.
+This should be used for all Town Council business.

+- 9.2 All personal devices used for Council business must be pin and passcode secured and have a facility to remotely wipe data.
+They must only be used on Wi-Fi networks with an appropriate level of security. - 9.3 No personal information should be sent to personal email addresses or downloaded on to personal devices.
 Anonymising or removing the personal information from an email or attachment may allow the information to be shared in a low risk way.
 The personal information, if needed and adheres to the principles outlined in the GDPR, may then be provided over the phone, thus preventing the physical storage or retention of such information. - 9.4 Where the downloading or retaining of information on a personal device or the sending of personal information to a personal email account, is unavoidable, the following must be adhered to: - Only the minimum and least identifiable method of sharing the information should be given (for instance using initials rather than a full name). - Documents must be appropriately encrypted and password protected.
 The password for the information must not be sent via email, but rather provided over the phone.
-A text message may be acceptable if the email is not accessible from that phone. - Any email that includes personal information must contain a statement that informs the user that personal information is contained within, and must be only used for the intended purposes and deleted immediately when the information is no longer required. - The receiver of the email must have previously agreed to receive this information and handle in accordance with the IT Acceptable Use Agreement (which includes deleting the information as soon as possible.)
+A text message may be acceptable if the email is not accessible from that phone. - Any email that includes personal information must contain a statement that informs the user that personal information is contained within, and must be only used for the intended purposes and deleted immediately when the information is no longer required. - The receiver of the email must have previously agreed to receive this information and handle in accordance with the IT Acceptable Use Agreement (which includes deleting the information as soon as possible.) - 9.5 Where a person becomes aware of a privacy breach on a network, device or email account that contains information relating to council business, they must inform the Chief Officer immediately so appropriate remedial action and reporting can take place.
+This includes reporting where an email is hacked, phishing software located or where a device is lost or stolen.

-- 9.5 Where a person becomes aware of a privacy breach on a network, device or email account that contains information relating to Council business, they must inform the Chief Officer immediately so appropriate remedial action and reporting can take place.
-This includes reporting where an email is hacked, phishing software located or where a device is lost or stolen. - 9.6 To improve the standards of information security within Biddulph Town Council, by the end of 2021 all Councillors will be granted a Biddulph Town Council email address which should be used for all Biddulph Town Council related business.
-As per the IT acceptable use agreement, emails to Biddulph Town Council email addresses must not routinely be forwarded to any other personal or organisational email addresses held by the same Councillor, other than in exceptional circumstances and only where the measures in place under section 9.4 are adhered to.
+9.6 As per the IT acceptable use agreement, emails to Biddulph Town Council email addresses must not routinely be forwarded to any other personal or organisational email addresses held by the same Councillor, other than in exceptional circumstances and only where the measures in place under section 9.4 are adhered to.
 This means that it is not permissible to put an auto-forward on for emails to be automatically sent to a personal, business, District Council or County Council email address.